sethvincent/dat-api-client/readme.md

 ### dat.bulk(data, options, callback)

-Post newline-delimited json or csv to the dat server.
+Post newline-delimited json or csv to the Dat server.
 Specify the the type of data (either `'json'` or `'csv'` in the `options` object.

 Example: